 Even the cleanest homeowners occasionally encounter this toilet problem – an obnoxious odour that leaves you asking, “why does my toilet smell?”
 These toilet smells can come from an unused toilet, bacteria, mold, clogged drain, broken toilet seals, blocked vent pipe or cracked toilet bowls.

 Toilets do have a tendency to give off an unpleasant, even putrid, foul odour.
 You’ll be relieved to hear, though, that getting rid of them is usually fairly simple.
-Here’s why your toilet stinks and how to fix it, or simply reach out to our expert Ottawa plumbers!
+Read on to learn why your toilet stinks and how to fix it, or simply reach out to our expert Ottawa plumbers!

 When a toilet goes too long without being flushed (for example, in a guest washroom or unused rental unit), water in the toilet bowl tends to evaporate.
 As a result, a sewer gas smell escapes from the plumbing pipes.

 Although the water in your toilet tank is clean and even drinkable, bacteria can grow in your toilet’s feeder pipes, particularly during hot and humid summer weather.
 These pesky microorganisms not only smell like rotten eggs; they’re generally unhealthy to have in your home.

 An acrid, musty stench is likely caused by mould buildup in the toilet.
 “But I clean all the time,” you may protest.
 “Why does my toilet still stink?”
 The reason is that mould forms under the rim, (very quickly) an area that many people may neglect to clean really well.

 Sometimes your toilet drain becomes partially clogged (gradually or all at once).
 When this happens, your toilet will take longer to drain and refill, causing the water level to drop.
 When the toilet tank is underfilled or takes a long time to fill, this can allow the sewer gas smell to come back.
 The result is a bit confusing – you’re still able to flush, but you have a horrible odour coming from the toilet.

 There’s a ring-shaped wax ring inside your toilet’s base.
 If this seal is broken, both odours and water will leak into the room.
 The toilet may also start to “rock” on its base.